antogp24/Cube/README.md

 ## Performance
 The code is slow, because there is a lot of jumping in memory due to the use of heap allocated 2D arrays, used to represent vectors and matrices.
 TheCodingTrain, who used java, didn't have this inconvenience of dealing with double pointers, template functions, and multiple overloads.
 I had multiple crashes because of accidentally accessing out of bound indeces in the arrays, and it was a nightmare.
 I am so done with this project, but I learned a lot of C++ from it.
 Next time I will use a linear algebra library or framework, or maybe make my own.

-## WARNING

-I know almost nothing about 3D graphics and this is a beguinner project.
-Therefore this are the issues:

-- The code is a mess and not well documented.
-- The performance is garbage.
-- No use of delta time to make the speed framerate-independent.
-- There are templates, double pointers and 2D arrays everywhere in the matrix and vector header files.
-- I didn't fully understood some of the algorithms and matrices.
-For example the __rotation matrices__.

-It just works, but it's not pretty, nor readable.

 ## Dependencies